 When you only use a debit card, it forces you to limit your spending to however much is sitting in your checking account.

 But debit cards are full of hidden dangers — and these dangers are often the same aspects that make them an appealing alternative to credit cards — like only being able to spend what’s in your account.

 Here’s the problem: If a fraudulent charge is made on your credit card, there’s no immediate financial hit while you get things sorted out — since credit card bills are paid later, no money actually leaves your hands.
 But if thieves get a hold of your debit card or debit card number, they gain access to your entire bank account and everything in it.

 Debit and credit card fraud in the U.S.

-The laws vary when it comes to debit fraud vs. credit fraud
+The laws of debit card fraud vs. credit card fraud

 If your credit card is compromised, the potential harm to you is relatively small.
 You contact the issuer to report any false charges and you may have to do some paperwork, but no money leaves your hands.
-With debit card fraud, however, there is money that leaves your hands.
-And you have to fight, typically very hard, to get your own money back.
-And unfortunately, it’s now taking longer and longer to get that money back — if you ever do.
+Since a credit card charge is essentially a loan from the bank, it’s not your money — so when fraudulent charges are made, no money leaves your bank account.

 Here’s a look at the basic protections and consequences of debit card fraud vs. credit card fraud.

 - If you report the card as lost or stolen within two business days, you won’t be responsible for more than $50 of unauthorized transactions.